Introduction: The growing importance of B2B customer portals

 Total Cost of Ownership (TCO)

-Practical Tip: Consider whether a specialized B2B commerce platform or a customized B2C solution better suits your requirements.
+Practical tip: Check whether a specialised B2B commerce platform or an adapted B2C solution is the better fit for your requirements.

-The success of a B2B customer portal largely depends on internal acceptance:
+The success of a B2B customer portal depends heavily on internal acceptance:

 Employee training